raffopazzo/depc/docs/00_intro.md

 `std::const_iterator<ys>`.
 Now their types, being "templated" against `xs` and `ys`, are different and the equality operator would not even be defined, thereby lifting a runtime error at compile-time.

+A more sophisticated example of dependent types uses the so-called Curry-Howard isomorphism.
+Again, many people know about this but many don't.
+What it means is that if you have a powerful enough programming language it can be used not only for ordinary computer programs but it can also encode logical statements and their proofs, including statements about the program itself.
+For example, if you have a function invocation `sort(xs)` that is supposed to sort the vector `xs`, you can write the dependent type`sorted(sort(xs))` that tells the compiler that the result of invoking `sort(xs)` is, in fact, a sorted vector; if it isn't it's a compile-time error.